16 Fantastic Day Trips from Paris by Train

 Mont Saint-Michel - 10 Coolest Castles In France You Must See For Yourself

-While visiting the area, don’t forget to stop in Cancale to have some oysters.
-La Mere Poulard on Mont Saint Michel offers one of the best omelets you’ll ever have, and you can always take a walk along the fortifications after.
+While visiting the area, stop at Cancale to have some oysters.
+La Mere Poulard on Mont Saint Michel offers one of the best omelets you’ll ever have, and you can always take a walk along the fortifications afterward.

 Train stations: Paris’ Gare Montparnasse to Rennes (TGV train).
 From there, change trains at Rennes for the Pontorson-Mont St-Michel train station or take a Keolis bus to Mont St. Michel.